scaleracademy/Skill-ShowDown-System-Design-Challenge/README.md

 # TicTacToe

 ## How to participate?
 Join the Scaler Discord #system-design-breakdown Channel.
+If you have any doubts, feel free to ask in the ⁠system-design-breakdown channel.
+We will use this channel to respond to any queries.

 When you start the challenge, create a Github Issue on this repository (https://github.com/scaleracademy/Skill-ShowDown-System-Design-Challenge/issues/new) by providing your name, and the date when you start the challenge in the description of the issue.
 Keep sharing your progress on the issue.
 Once you have made the submission, you can close this GitHub issue you created.